quintenmbusiness/LaravelAnalyzer/README.md

 # LaravelAnalyzer

-A lightweight tool to scan a Laravel application and retrieve detailed, structured information about your models, tables, columns, and relations.
+A lightweight tool to scan a Laravel application and retrieve detailed, structured information about your laravel project for complex tasks.

 Usage is super simple: